 All AICIP Examinations are closed book exams.
 If reference material is required, appropriate data will be supplied.

-Applicants can apply for a renewal application through their AICIP login.
+Applicants can apply for a renewal application by emailing firstname.lastname@example.org .

 6 months from your expiry date.

-An inspector must provide objective evidence to clearly show his continued competency as judged by his reports and his client’s satisfaction of his performance, including that a critical PE is safe until the next nominated inspection.
+An inspector must provide objective evidence to clearly show their continued competency as judged by their reports; their client’s satisfaction of their performance; and their employers assessment of performance.
+Reports should detail that critical pressure equipment is safe until the next nominated inspection.

-If you are unable to submit inspection reports, to comply with the above requirements, you will need to:
+If you are having difficulty submitting inspection reports, to comply with the above requirements, you will need to:

-2. Give 3 or more client contacts including their name and details of the responsible person; and
+2. Provide 5 or more client contacts including their name and details of the responsible person; and